 - a.
 The passageways / walkways must be free from distractions, dead-ends or darkness.
 They must be designed to allow, encourage and ensure safe and easy flow of movement of animals according to species requirements. - b.
 There must not be any sharp objects and protrusions that could injure animals. - f.
-Loading and offloading ramps must have solid side barriers which must be designed to prevent animals from escaping. - g.
+Loading and offloading ramps must have solid side barriers which must be designed to prevent animals from escaping.

+- g.
 Materials used in the construction of partitions, side-rails, sidewalls, gates and ramps must be sturdy and not be liable to breakage, splintering or present any surfaces liable to cause injury or bruising to the animals. - c.
 Ramps must be height and angle adjustable to assist with the loading of animals. - d.
 Gates must be appropriately designed and positioned, with secure latches. - e.
-They must allow for sorting of animals in a non-harmful manner. - f.
-They must provide animals with protection from the elements. - g.
-Passageways must have easy-to-clean and disinfect, non-slippery, solid floors with adequate drainage system.
+Passageways must have easy-to-clean and disinfect, non-slippery, solid floors with drainage. - f.
+Loading and offloading passageways must be constructed to ensure that there are no gaps on the floors that could injure the animals or force the animals to jump over.